The internet is a big place.

 - You are not your business.
-I talk about this frequently in The Brave Society.
+I talk about this frequently in The Bold Profit Academy.
 There is a difference between your identity as a human being and the entity of the business.
 You have different needs than your business has.
 You have feelings about things, your business doesn’t.
 Your value and worth as a human being are not determined by your revenue or business accomplishments.
 However, your business success does depend on revenue.
 You might feel uncomfortable upholding boundaries but your business requires contracts to safeguard your revenue, employees, contractors, and you.

 - You will experience fear every day in some form or another.
 What if you just accepted it for what it is?
 What if you had a small daily practice to help you move through it.
 What if you did a fear scan every morning so you can acknowledge it and move on?
 What if feeling fear didn’t hold you back, but denying its existence because you’re trying to be fearless is what keeps you stuck in your tracks?